paugier/mercurial-scm/source/about.md

 Mercurial was written with platform independence in mind.
 Therefore most of Mercurial is written in Python, with a small part in portable C for performance reasons.
 As a result, binary releases are available on all major platforms.
+We also have a growing part that is written in Rust - though it only currently officially supports Linux - and binary releases are coming very soon.

 ## Extensible